 The Out the Back Injector Nozzle style uses a different bracket for the farmers who want to inject fertilizer deeper in the soil using a piston pump, hydrallic pump or PTO pump that produce high pressure.
 The fittings for the high pressure nozzle are all stainless steel with a 1/4" Injector tip screwed into the of the pipe.
 One is able to adjust the height of the nozzle by loosening the set screw in the tube holder.
 The Stainless pipe nipples come in 5" or 6" lengths.
 The disc can be set to run 1/2" to 2" deep in the soil using the 4 holes of adjustment on the front of the bracket where the wheel bolts on.

 We are also offering an Improved G2 Fertilizer Disc conversion kit for older style John Deere and Kinze planters that will now allow the G2 Fertilizer Disc to fit them.
 This new conversion kit will allow producers with older style Kinze, John Deere 7000,7100,7200 and 7300 planters to use our G2 Fertilizer Disc.
 After much demand over the past 2 years we designed a new bracket that will work like the NEWER John Deere Planters.
 The 7200 and 7300 planters will not need new press wheels because they already have the right bearing.
 The only one’s that need to have new wheels are the ones that have water pump type bearings.
-Also new for all 2013 model G2 Fertilizer Disc is the new adjustable trash deflector and mud scraper, and the new mounting brackets that will give the G2 at least 2" more clearance under the tail section of the planter.
+Also new for all 2013 model G2 Fertilizer Disc are mounting brackets that will give the G2 at least 2" more clearance under the tail section of the planter.

 Benefits of the Fertilizer Disc: